Take a look at the new museum in Colorado dedicated to the U.S. Olympics

 1968 Olympic Gold Medalist Peggy Fleming was on-site for a preview of the museum.
 "It's spectacular," Fleming said.
 "It's such a place to celebrate all of the athletes in the U.S. that have participated in the Olympics and the ones that have been real, real heroes."

-Fleming donated a pair of ice skates and a chartreuse Olympic dress to the collection.
+Fleming donated a pair of her ice skates and an iconic, chartreuse Olympic dress to the collection.

 The 60,000-square foot building features 12 galleries following a narrative arc that takes guests through a Team USA athlete's journey.